treasure-data/RTD/README.md

 RTD is an official R client for Arm Treasure Data.
 It aims to make it simple to handle or connect from R to TD.

+Since RTD covers only basic execution on TD, we recommend to use RPresto or RJDBC for querying.

 ## Requirements

 Since current implementation is a simple wrapper of TD toolbelt.
 Ensure you've installed TD toolbelt and set PATH for it.